-Top 5 2nd Quarter Trades of Pe - GuruFocus.com
+Top 5 2nd Quarter Trades of PE - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Peak Financial Management, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were PEOPLES BANK /OH’s top five trades of the quarter.

-During the quarter, Peak Financial Management, Inc. bought 370,628 shares of NAS:AAPL for a total holding of 422,845.
-The trade had a 4.77% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $151.81.
+PEOPLES BANK /OH reduced their investment in NAS:PEBO by 208,155 shares.
+The trade had a 3.27% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $28.42.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.